ComicalCache/Mini/README.md

 ### Features
 Mini supports ergonomic motions, text selection, search and replace, a file browser and more.

 `./mini --help` prints an exhaustiv documentation of all features.
-See the `src/info.txt` for the command output or type space, `?` and hit enter to see it inside the editor.
+See the `info.txt` for the command output or type space, `?` and hit enter to see it inside the editor.

 ### Installation
 Mini can simply be built with `cargo build --release` or installed via cargo with `cargo install --path .`.